-The Company's Specialty Products & Technologies products include implants, regenerative products, prosthetics, orthodontic brackets, aligners and lab products.
-The Company's Equipment & Consumables products include traditional consumables such as bonding agents and cements, impression materials, infection prevention products and restorative products, while the Company's equipment products include digital imaging systems, software and other visualization and magnification systems.
+The Company's Specialty Products & Technologies products primarily include implants, regenerative products, prosthetics, orthodontic brackets, aligners and lab products.
+The Company's Equipment & Consumables products primarily include traditional consumables such as bonding agents and cements, impression materials, infection prevention products and restorative products, while the Company's equipment products primarily include digital imaging systems, software and other visualization and magnification systems.

 On December 31, 2021, the Company sold substantially all of its KaVo Treatment Unit and Instrument Business, which was part of the Company's Equipment & Consumables segment.
-As a result, the financial results of the KaVo Treatment Unit and Instrument Business for the three months ended April 1, 2022, were reported as discontinued operations and all segment information and descriptions exclude the KaVo Treatment Unit and Instrument Business.
-As of December 31, 2022, all activities related to the sale of the KaVo Treatment Unit and Instrument Business were completed and therefore there are no discontinued operations reported for the three months ended March 31, 2023.
+As a result, the financial results of the KaVo Treatment Unit and Instrument Business for the three and six months ended July 1, 2022, were reported as discontinued operations and all segment information and descriptions exclude the KaVo Treatment Unit and Instrument Business.
+As of December 31, 2022, all activities related to the sale of the KaVo Treatment Unit and Instrument Business were completed and therefore there are no discontinued operations reported for the three and six months ended June 30, 2023.
 Refer to Note 3 for more information on the Company's discontinued operations.